Logo comprising brand text and hand-drawn dog's face and cat's face

 Who's Your Mate?

-Pet News™
+Pet News®

 About, and the story in a name...

-After exhausting what felt like every possible pet-themed pun, and amid that sense of desperation-tinted dreariness I turned to the dog and asked, “Don't suppose you have any ideas?”
+My weariness growing, I turned to the dog and asked, "Don't suppose you have any ideas?"

 It's a face that pet owners, particularly dog owners will know well, it's a face that says, "Come on, who's your mate?
 I'm your mate, and it would be good for us both - fair and just even - if you could share some morsel from your plate."